TimTim1618/Low-Taper/README.md

 How to install pip - sudo apt install python3-pip
 How to install Tk - sudo apt update  ->  sudo apt install python3-tk How to install psycopg2 - pip install psycopg2
-How to install pillow - pip install pillow
+                  - if this command doesn't work try adding "-binary" to the end of the command How to install pillow - pip install pillow
 How to install pygame - pip intall pygame